alifeee/weeknotes/README.md

 ### Markor

-Technically, MGit is all you need as you can create/edit files with MGit.
-However, it's nice to have a dedicated Markdown editor.
-So, I installed Markor.
+I installed [Markor](https://play.google.com/store/apps/details?id=net.gsantner.markor&hl=en_GB&gl=US), to edit markdown files.
 I set the Notebook location to `Documents/markor`, and from here, I can navigate up to `Documents` and to the `weeknotes` folder, where I can edit the markdown files.

 ### Process